3dprintscanner/coronacorps/src/site/index.md

 <br/>
 <div class="button-container">
   <button class="bttn-simple bttn-lg bttn-royal"><a href="/volunteer">Offer Support</a></button>

   <button class="bttn-simple bttn-lg bttn-success"><a href="/support">Get Support</a></button>
 </div>

 <br/>
 <br/>

- - Please note you can register for both - if you are self-isolating, there will be opportunities to volunteer from home.
-Please click <a href="https://drive.google.com/file/d/1qoTdlNc70uqNKCTy91ebcNm1Z1bptyJA/view"> this link </a> for Guidelines and guidance for offering and receiving support.
+Please note you can register for both - if you are self-isolating, there will be opportunities to volunteer from home.

+Click <a href="https://drive.google.com/file/d/1qoTdlNc70uqNKCTy91ebcNm1Z1bptyJA/view"> this link </a> for Guidelines and guidance for offering and receiving support.

 ## Who are we?
   We are the Highbury (East and West) Covid 19 Mutual Aid Group.
 We are really glad you have expressed an interest in being a part of this community support.